gaMingLT/2526-vub-s1-typst-env/30_BDP/assignment/main.typ

 === Speed & Volume

 The following operations are identical for both dataframes: `speed` & `volume`.
-Each dataframe is unpivotted, from a wide format to a long format.
+Each dataframe is unpivoted, from a wide format to a long format.
 For this, the sql method `stack` is used.

-After the respective dataframe is unpivotted, the `node` column is updated to a `int` type, by removing the `node_` from the column name and casting it to an `int` value.
+After the respective dataframe is unpivoted, the `node` column is updated to a `int` type, by removing the `node_` from the column name and casting it to an `int` value.
 This allows the column to be used as a feature when applying the Vector Assembler.

 === Joining